 Funding is limited to sites within the state of Michigan.
 Geographic priority will be given to sites within the Lake Michigan basin, although the GLFT will consider projects throughout the state.
-While the trust prioritizes sites in the Lake Michigan basin, high-value sites are regularly funded through the access program in other Great Lakes basins in the state.
+While the Fishery Trust prioritizes sites in the Lake Michigan basin, high-value sites are regularly funded through the access program in other Great Lakes basins in the state.

-The trust will not fund access projects unless the following threshold conditions are met:
+The Fishery Trust will not fund access projects unless the following threshold conditions are met: